-Addiction and dependence are two individual conditions resulting from opioid abuse.
+Addiction and dependence are two specific conditions resulting from opioid abuse.
 Opioid addiction causes different signs and symptoms than physical dependence, and each medical condition requires different approaches to treatment.
-While these two conditions are independent from one another, it is possible – and even common – for people to suffer from both addiction and physical dependence after sustained substance abuse.
-Because of this close association between the two, people often view the two conditions as being one in the same.
+While these two conditions are independent of one another, it is possible – and even common – for people to suffer from both addiction and physical dependence after sustained substance abuse.
+Because of this close association between the two, people often view the two conditions as being the same.

 The human body is dynamic – it responds and adapts to the environment, including the air, food, and sunlight it encounters.
 The human body also responds to the effects of chemicals, such as pharmaceuticals and painkillers.
 Humans take medicine because the primary action of the drug changes the body or brain in a beneficial way.
 Doctors prescribe morphine, OxyContin, and other opioids because these drugs change the way the brain perceives pain.
 Opioids also act on the brain to create a pleasant sense of euphoria that makes this drug attractive for recreational use and emotional relief.

-Aside from making those primary, perceived beneficial changes in the brain, opioids make secondary changes in the brain and body.
+Aside from making those primary, perceived beneficial changes in the brain, opioids make subsequent changes in the brain and body.
 These drugs make slight neurological changes that affect decision-making and other brain processes.
 Opioids also stiffen smooth muscle groups, including the muscles lining the intestines, skin and even in the pupil of the eye.

 Physical Dependence on Opioids

 Opioids and other substances also have a toxic effect that your body deals with by changing its own chemistry.
 With continued use, especially at high doses common with substance abuse, your body acclimates to the high toxicity by making significant and more long-lasting adjustments in chemistry.